Pork & Sauerkraut: A New Year’s Tradition in Pennsylvania

 Hellertown, Easton

-You can find amazingly delicious, homemade sauerkraut crafted from locally grown cabbages at Saylor’s & Co. grocery store in Hellertown and at the Easton Public Market starting on Dec.
-27 for your New Year’s feast!
+You can find amazingly delicious, homemade sauerkraut crafted from locally grown cabbages at Saylor’s & Co. grocery store in Hellertown and at the Easton Public Market for your New Year’s feast!
 They also sell an artisanal line of specialty pork from humanely raised, antibiotic- and hormone-free, premium Duroc heritage hogs raised on locally, family-owned farms certified by the American Humane Association.

 Williamsport

 You have to show up early to get in line for the delicious sauerkraut sold at Tebbs Farms & Greenhouses in Williamsport.
 Using a time-honored family sauerkraut recipe, tweaked a bit and perfected over the past 30 years, their sauerkraut is made from cabbages grown on the farm and fermented on site.
 Even avowed sauerkraut haters change their tune after just one taste!
-Get ready to stand in line on Dec.
-28 when their sauerkraut first becomes available for the upcoming New Year’s celebrations.
+Get ready to stand in line in late December when their sauerkraut first becomes available for the upcoming New Year’s celebrations.

 Harrisburg, Hershey